-Due to its holistic approach, building biology encompasses many areas related to building, housing, and also living (together).
+Due to its holistic approach, building biology encompasses many areas related to building, renovating, and also living (together).
 This introduction is intended to provide an initial overview.
 It explains things in practical terms, sometimes with a philosophical touch.

 - What is building biology?